 Section 3: The Five Senses and How to Stimulate Them

 Sensory enrichment focuses on stimulating a dog’s senses – sight, sound, smell, taste, and touch – to provide a more engaging and satisfying environment.
-To stimulate a dog’s sense of sight, you can introduce new visual stimuli, such as moving toys or colorful objects.
+To stimulate a dog’s sense of sight, you can introduce new visual stimuli, such as moving toys or colourful objects.
 You can also create a visual barrier course by setting up tunnels, jumps, and other obstacles that encourage your dog to explore.
 For dogs that are visually impaired, you can create an auditory environment by using toys that make noise or placing wind chimes in the backyard.

 Scent is one of the most important senses for dogs, and it can be easily stimulated by providing a variety of smells.
 You can scatter treats around your house or yard to encourage your dog to use their nose to find them.
 You can also hide scented objects, such as lavender or vanilla, in your dog’s bed or around the house to provide them with a calming scent.

-To stimulate a dog’s sense of taste, you can provide them with a variety of treats with different flavors and textures.
+To stimulate a dog’s sense of taste, you can provide them with a variety of treats with different flavours and textures.
 You can also make homemade treats with different ingredients and spices that your dog will enjoy.

 The sense of touch can be stimulated by providing different textures and surfaces.
 You can provide your dog with a variety of toys with different textures, such as rubber, plush, and rope.
 You can also create different surfaces for your dog to walk on, such as grass, sand, and gravel.
+And of course by touching your dog, giving your dog a massage or a belly rub – whatever your dog’s preference is.

 Finally, the sense of sound can be stimulated through music or other ambient noise, such as recordings of nature sounds.
 You can also use different toys that make noise, such as squeaky toys or crinkle toys.